tfwillems/HipSTR/README.md

 <a id="mode-2"></a>
 #### 2. External stutter models + STR calling with de novo allele generation
 The sole difference in this mode is that we no longer output stutter models using the **--stutter-out** option and instead input them from a file using the **--stutter-in** file.
 For more details on the stutter model file format, see [below](#stutter-file).
-For humans, we've provided a file containing stutter models for each STR locus under PCR or PCR-free conditions at [FILL ME IN](www.google.com)
 ```
 ./HipSTR --bams             run1.bam,run2.bam,run3.bam,run4.bam
          --fasta            /data/